 It is one of the 'quarter days' that welcome each of the four seasons, and halfway to the commemoration of Christ's birth on December 24 it's celebrated as the day of St. John's birth, six months before that of Jesus.

-However, although the clergy's intention was to keep pagan and Christian festivities separate, Sommer-Sonnenwende and Johannisnacht, Summer Solstice and Midsummer Night, became almost inter-changeable.
+Although the clergy's intention was to keep pagan and Christian festivities separate, Sommer-Sonnenwende and Johannisnacht, Summer Solstice and Midsummer Night, became almost inter-changeable.

-Especially in the mountains 'Fire' was a traditional symbol for the Sun, and, with the advent of Christianity, for Christ.
+Especially in the mountains 'Fire' was a traditional symbol for the Sun and, with the advent of Christianity, for Christ.

 The rose with its importance in the pagan and Christian world is not only one of the most popular shapes for a mountainside fire, but included in bouquets with Delphiniums, Cornflowers, Lilies, Poppies, Oak leaves, Ferns, Club moss, Artemisia and Saint John's Wort.

 While herbs were believed to take on special healing powers on Johannistag, and in the morning Johannisweiblein, women who were experts on herbs, would collect flowers as well as herbs for the Hausapotheke, the medicine chest.
 Always included would be Daisy, Arnica, Club moss, Verbena, Chamomile, Burdock, Mullein with its fuzzy leaves, (known in Germany as Sonnwendbluem - Solstice Flower), Thyme, Comfrey, Marigold and Saint John's Wort, (Johanniskraut - John's herb).

 Although these days the same flower and herb mixture is collected and often made into a posy, a Johannisstraeusse, placed in a vase, or dried and used during the year.